whq-xxh/FFA-Synthesis/README.md

 # Non-Invasive to Invasive: Enhancing FFA Synthesis from CFP with a Benchmark Dataset and a Novel Network
-FFA Synthesis from CFP （ACM MM 2024 Workshop）
+ACM MM 2024 Multimedia Computing for Health and Medicine Workshop

-Best Paper Award!
+Excited for the Best Paper Award! 🏆 🏆 🏆

-Thanks to all collaborators！
+Thanks to all the collaborators！

 # Dataset 📊
 <img width="806" alt="1734093106967" src="https://github.com/user-attachments/assets/77d138ab-7ad1-4656-9d58-a03737794249" />